2023 Community Impact Report

 One drive helps 60+ agencies help thousands

-*Our Omaha associates supported their local United Way chapter, too, with 49 donors — an 88% participation rate.
+*Our Omaha associates supported their local United Way chapter, too, with 54 donors — an 81% participation rate — amounting in $37,550 with the UBT match.

 • Scholarships